 But a critical response to this video game on the basis of it being from Poland would only be superficially correct.
 While boycotts and divestment can be a good tactic, no one has yet to articulate how acts of reactive (anti)consumerism is supposed to stop facism on its own.
 This is because while the origins of CDPR as a game studio are noted, they are merely used as a bullet point into a wider narrative of the game not being “real Cyberpunk”, in isolation from other factors like labor practices in the gaming industry.
 If conflating oppression with the signified within fiction can cheapen one’s ability to grapple with it in reality, then so can wielding this title as a rhetorical bludgeon against its country of origin.
 There’s more to fighting fascism than treating it as a cultural pathology or a sign of a “fall from grace”, even if that same culture has produced a Cyberpunk title reluctant to embrace its source material with anything other than detached irony.
 And “saving” Cyberpunk isn’t going to be done by mocking the game’s bugs, boycotting the title, shaming reviewers for giving it high scores, or even shaming consumers for getting the game as a holiday present.
 However much one wishes to, one can’t simply dismiss “Cyberpunk 2077” or other works they don’t like like as not real Cyberpunk, however shallow it is.
 One can only respond to it as is, in part because of how much the world outpaces even game that have been in development for the better part of a decade.

 If one’s response to this profoundly flawed game is limited to “ethical” consumerism, the Be A Better Cyberpunk itch.io campaign gave thousands of dollars for charity, and individual artists are still making Cyberpunk art in different environments than the Polish developers have.
 But while supporting individual artists can be a good thing, the need for agitation, if not a wider political program, is still there.
-Perhaps not everyone needs to be marching into the streets to enact change, but even with COVID-19 becoming a worldwide pandemic, everyone from the Black communities in the U.S. to public transit riders in Chile had breaking points, and there are developments there centered around rapidly accessible tech that are worth studying.
+Perhaps not everyone needs to be marching into the streets to enact change, but even with COVID-19, everyone from the Black communities in the U.S. to public transit riders in Chile had breaking points, and there are developments there centered around rapidly accessible tech that are worth studying.
 To give a personal example, last year I helped organize a local Black-led car caravan with the cooperation of both local and national organizations, while choosing to say home due to the pandemic.
 I was one of the dozens of people moderating a livestream where we answered questions, flagged/deleted bigoted comments, and alerted people to police presence and traffic issues.
 We tried to make it easy for disabled, LGBT individuals to participate.
 Sign-language interpreters have been involved in some speaking engagements locally.
 People had car caravans right through neighborhoods considered to be LGBT hubs, while directly challenging them on matters of racial and income inequality.
 While done mostly through properitary software, we managed to make a big splash in an area of Southern California usually not known for Black revolt.
 And through that one car caravan with thousands of participants, we connected activists, neighbors and spectators alike to a wider, even international revolt around police brutality.

 But movements that haven’t yet been contained or co-opted often fall apart or stagnate, and for multiple reasons.
 As much as one cries “The only thing to do is to begin”, there is a complicated, sometimes delicate you have to As I said before, the problems with organizing and activism in a age where tech is readily available even to people in poverty are more wide-ranging than simply prescribing people follow the words of Lenin, The Black Panthers or even Tiqquin, not that one shouldn’t read at least of the first two of these.
 Organization isn’t just agitation, its a process of persistent negotiation.
 While there are certainly persistent truths Not every retreat or failure can be attributed to liberalism, neither can the same be said of people declining to join org.
 Perhaps a local org just isn’t accessible or inclusive enough for people to want to join.
 What good is having a steadfast principle if your org alienates the marginalized within its ranks?
 The pandemic has negatively affected millions of people, so being able to pitch in for dues or do tasks is tougher.
 Software like Zoom has only just began to catching up to the needs of disabled people after years of criticism.
 As tech gets more and more intertwined with organizing and activism, we’ll work with the physical limits of the software and hardware we depend on.